jshuadvd/hacks-n-notes/blockchain/ethereum.md

 he sender of a transaction must pay for each step of the “program” they activated, including computation and memory storage.
 These fees are paid in amounts of Ethereum’s native value-token, **ether**.

+## Mining

+Bitcoin mining model encourages specialized equipment to solve the blockchain.
+Ethereum changed the model so the general computer is the ideal machine to solve ethereums blocks.
+That way it guarantees the evenly distributed descentralization, instead of having a few mega miners.